annopolis230/homelab-portfolio/terraform/README.md

 ### Notes

-- This installs a lightweight Ubuntu Cloud Image to `/var/lib/libvirt/images`.
+- This downloads a lightweight Ubuntu Cloud Image to `/var/lib/libvirt/images`.
 This is the directory the Terraform plan looks for the image.

 ## Install Wazuh Server